omnifed/cerberus/README.md

 ## JSR Requirements

-We follow the slow requirements process of the JSR publishing standard.
+We follow the slow types requirements process of the JSR publishing standard.
 This means you will be required to define the return types of all your exports which result in the following:

 1. Significantly improve your package users' type checking performance.
 2. Improve the automatic documentation generation.